-For buyers keen to make a home that comes with its own history, what type of house to purchase is no mystery.
+For buyers keen to make a home with its own history, what type of house to purchase is no mystery.
 Note there are pros and cons to buying an existing home.
-We’ll dig into the very foundation of buying an existing home (see what we did there… again?)
+We’ll dig into the foundation of buying an existing home (see what we did there… again?)

 The four pros to buying an existing home are described by the four Es.

 Economics is an important consideration in today’s world.
-There is the global pandemic that continues to evolve, there is the instability of the job market.
+There is a global pandemic that continues to evolve and the instability of the job market.
 As such, some buyers are choosing existing construction as it is more affordable than buying new.

 To make home-buying more economical, by pursuing an existing structure, you can time your purchase with market trends and seasonality.
 If 2023 rings in a hot buyers’ market (more houses for sale than there are buyers), you can move quickly.
-As the changing leaves usher in the fall of 2023 and a typically slower real estate market, you have the option to hold out.
+As the changing leaves usher in the fall of 2023 and a typically slower real estate market, you can hold out.

 “Established” is a positive attribute that describes a neighborhood.
-An established neighborhood is one that is embedded into a dynamic community.
-The neighbors’ shop, learn, dine, and spend time in the community.
+An established neighborhood is embedded into a dynamic community.
+The neighbors shop, learn, dine, and spend time in the community.

-Does it sound like we’re talking about the 1998 American film, Pleasantville?
+Does it sound like we’re talking about the 1998 American film Pleasantville?
 We’re not.
-We’re making the link between thriving communities and established neighborhoods.
+We’re linking thriving communities and established neighborhoods.

 Think of it this way.
 Neighborhoods are composed of families, their pets, and their routines.
-Communities are made up of schools, libraries, recycling centers, houses of worship, parks, and markets.
-When the neighbors interact and engage with these components, it allows the community to thrive, further bonding them.
+Communities comprise schools, libraries, recycling centers, houses of worship, parks, and markets.
+When the neighbors interact and engage with these components, the community thrives, further bonding them.